We have presented to communities interested in learning what xDai is all about, and where we are headed with public POSDAO. Below are the basics.

 POSDAO is a delegated Proof-of-Stake algorithm implemented as a DAO (Decentralized Autonomous Organization).
 Validators provide STAKE in order to secure the network, and delegators may place STAKE on validators they believe will best serve the xDai chain consensus process.

 POSDAO opens up the consensus process to the greater community.
 An easy-to-use interface allows anyone with STAKE to participate in consensus and earn incentives for their participation.

 A collection of smart contracts power the protocol, enabling staking, rewards, and validator management.
-When public staking begins, new validators will declare themselves as candidates by placing the minimum amount of STAKE required (20,000) into the protocol and preparing a node.
+New validators declare themselves as candidates by placing the minimum amount of STAKE required (20,000) into the protocol and preparing a node.
 Delegators will have the option to place additional STAKE on candidates in order to increase the size of their total STAKE amount (known as a pool).
-The minimum delegation amount is 1000 STAKE.
+The minimum delegation amount is currently 200 STAKE.

 Each week, known as a staking epoch, a new group of Validators is selected to secure the protocol.
 Up to 19 validators can comprise a group.
 Selection to the group is based on the total amount of STAKE in a pool, as well as an on-chain generated random number (if there are more than 19 candidates).